wp-plugins/wp-search-live/README.txt

 1. Default styling for the search

 == Changelog ==

+= 0.7.1 =
+* fixed bug with target=“” attribute only receiving one search result

 = 0.7 =
 * fixed results being returned in reverse order